 3. Based on the configuration received from the SMF for the FQDN in the DNS query, the LDNSR determines the forwarding parameters:

 Option 1: The IP address to add as ECS DNS option.
-This IP address may correspond to the DNAI associated by the SMF with the UE location and a target domain.
+This IP address may correspond to the DNAI/Local PSA selected by the SMF for the UE location and a target domain.